hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 <img  border="1" src="img/ocp-virt-hco-1.png"/>

-From here, select '**Create Instance**' on the '**CNV Operator Deployment**' button.
+From here, select '**Create Instance**' on the '**OpenShift Virtualization Deployment**' button.
 You'll be presented with the '**Create HyperConverged Cluster**' screen.
 This will deploy all of the necessary components that are required to support OpenShift Virtualization.
 Click the '**Create**' button.

 <img  border="1" src="img/ocp-virt-hco-2.png"/>